intershop/helm-charts/charts/iom/docs/PersistentStorageExamplesReusePV.rst

        storageClass: azurefile-iom

 Using this configuration, an IOM Helm release can be created, deleted and re-created again and again, without any need to adapt the configuration.
-The content of the shared file-system will never be deleted and is provided to any re-created IOM Helm release.
+The content of the Shared File System will never be deleted and is provided to any re-created IOM Helm release.

 But before the *pv* can be re-used, it is necessary to delete the existing *claimRef*.
 To do so, remove the whole *claimRef*-block from the *pv*.